echobom/UERANSIM-wiki/Installation.md

 make
 ```

+And that's it.
 After successfully compiling the project, output binaries will be copied to `~/UERANSIM/build` folder.
 And you should see the following files:

 1. **nr-gnb** | Main executable for 5G-SA gNB (RAN)
 2. **nr-ue** | Main executable for 5G-SA UE